nagato-D/nagato-D.github.io/README.md

 # Welcome

 Hey guys!
 I am Di.
 This is my personal website.
-I've put something interesting here!
+I hope you can find something interesting here!